matt-allan/laravel-code-style/README.md

 php artisan vendor:publish --provider="MattAllan\LaravelCodeStyle\ServiceProvider"
 ```

-Publishing the config will add a `.php_cs` configuration file to the root of your project.
+Publishing the config will add a `.php-cs-fixer.dist.php` configuration file to the root of your project.
 You may customize this file as needed.
-The `.php_cs` file should be committed to version control.
+The `.php-cs-fixer.dist.php` file should be committed to version control.

 A cache file will be written to `.php_cs.cache` in the project root the first time you run the fixer.
 You should ignore this file so it is not added to your version control system.